adrwxyz/classic.adrw.xyz/_posts/2015-03-19-lessons-from-behind-the-curtain.md

 We fell into this trap by thinking the Webplio Snapshot Report had validated our MVP requirement.
 We thought that since we had sold some of our MVP we were okay to move on with other important areas.
 Retrospectively, I think this was our biggest mistake.

-Competitions ate up months of time early on that would have been better invested coding code and launching an MVP.
+Competitions ate up months of time early on that would have been better invested writing code and launching an MVP.
 If both of us had been coding, we would have reached this goal much faster.

 ![We were 1st place winners at CBMC in Halifax but lost focus of our main priority: releasing Webplio as an online MVP.](/assets/article_images/2014-10-03-the-389-day-laurier-bba/bmc-winner-cheque.jpg)